Climate change questions

 The balance of evidence strongly shows that global climate change causes these warming trends, not the expansion of cities.
 One crucial point that supports this is that we don’t just see rising temperatures in urban areas.
 We also see rising temperatures in rural locations, and the sea surface temperature of coastal waters in the UK.

 The Urban Heat Island effect does not influence these observations, particularly sea surface temperatures, which show the same warming trend as our land station network.
-You can read more about this in our State of the UK Climate 2019 report.
+You can read more about this in our State of the UK Climate reports.